LP2X0X/PROGRAMMING/C++/2 - Fundamental Data Types/Data Types/Fixed-width integer.md

 tags: cpp, datatype, fundamental
 ---

-- Since [[Integer#Why isn’t the size of the integer types fixed?|normal integer types does not have fixed memory]], C++11 provides an alternate set of integer types that are guaranteed to be the same size on any architecture.
+- Since [[C++/2 - Fundamental Data Types/Terms/Core/Integer#Why isn’t the size of the integer types fixed?|normal integer types does not have fixed memory]], C++11 provides an alternate set of integer types that are guaranteed to be the same size on any architecture.
 Because the size of these integers is fixed, they are called **fixed-width integers**.
 - The fixed-width integers actually don’t define new types -- they are just aliases for existing integral types with the desired size.
 - The fixed-width integers are defined (in the \<cstdint> - c standard integer - header) as follows: